-On the rear of the M-32 AD Pro II, two RJ45 connectors labeled NET (PRI) and NET (SEC) provide ethernet connectivity.
+On the rear of the M-32 AD Pro, an RJ45 connector labeled NETWORK provides a connection to ethernet.
 The supported link speed is 1 Gb/s for AVB.

-A green LED (left) signals network traffic (blinking).
-A yellow LED (right) signals a successful link.
+A green LED (left) signals a successful link.
+A yellow LED (right) signals network traffic (blinking).